executors/executors/explanatory.md

     template<class Executor, class Function, class Allocator = std::allocator<void>>
     void execute(const Executor& exec, Function&& func, Allocator& alloc = Allocator());

-`execute` asynchonously creates a single execution agent bound to the executor `exec` whose execution may begin immediately and does not return a value.
+`execute` asynchronously creates a single execution agent bound to the executor `exec` whose execution may begin immediately and does not return a value.
 The created execution agent calls `std::forward<Function>(func)()`. `execute` may or may not the caller until execution completes, depending on the value of